-- To increase and build on acute sensitivity to the world around them.
-To develop and initialize a design vocabulary, an essential tool for practicing as designers. - To create a visual images with a greater variety of methods and material to provide unexpected excitement and solutions.
-To introduce to the students to the importance of planning, decision making and presentation.
-To provide and develop fundamental skills of analysis, representation and interpretation in relation to surface design. - To develop and awareness and curiosity to notice detailing in everything they see and touch. - To understand the basic principles of color theory, color psychology

-To develop the awareness of color as an element of visual experience.

-Role of color in structure of form and composition
+- To develop and initialize a design vocabulary, an essential tool for practicing as designers. - To create a visual images with a greater variety of methods and material to provide unexpected excitement and solutions.
+To introduce the importance of planning, decision making and presentation.
+To provide and develop fundamental skills of analysis, representation and interpretation in relation to surface design. - To increase and build on acute sensitivity to the world around them. - To develop and awareness and curiosity to notice detailing in everything they see and touch. - To understand the basic principles of color theory, color psychology - To develop the awareness of color as an element of visual experience. - Role of color in structure of form and composition